Cheese is known as a keto-friendly food category but there are exceptions. Find out whether feta cheese is low in carbs or not.

 That being said, compared to most other foods, the number of carbs in feta cheese is relatively low.

-One ounce of feta cheese is about 28 grams and contains the following amounts of carbs:
+One tablespoon of feta cheese is about 18 grams and contains the following amounts of carbs:

 - Of which fiber: 0 grams

-As you can expect, a smaller amount of feta cheese is even easier to implement into a ketogenic diet.
+As you can expect, a smaller amount of feta cheese is even easier to implement into a ketogenic diet thanks to its lower amount of carbs.

 It can be easy to fall into the trap of only focusing on the amounts of carbohydrates you eat while following a ketogenic diet.